NecipAkgz/fhevm-example-factory/docs/advanced/hidden-voting.md

-Hidden Voting with encrypted ballots and homomorphic tallying
+Private voting system with homomorphic vote tallying.
+Voters submit encrypted ballots (Yes/No).
+Votes are tallied using homomorphic addition WITHOUT decrypting individual ballots.
+Only the final tally is revealed - individual votes remain private forever.
+Perfect for DAO governance, elections, or any scenario requiring ballot secrecy.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: